 Excess Journey Time (EJT) measures the number of additional minutes added to a total journey because of delays.
 Graph 15 presents the EJT for each line on the Underground network over the last four periods making up (broadly) the quarter.

-It should be noted that reliability affected by industrial action in February 2014 (period 12), which saw lost customer hours increase.
+It should be noted that reliability affected by industrial action in April 2014, which saw lost customer hours increase.